‘Teen Mom 2’: Pregnant Kailyn Lowry Involved In Sex Tape Scandal?

 Teen Mom 2 star Kailyn Lowry has a lot of drama going on in her life at the moment, and things may have just gotten even more stressful for the MTV mom.
-Rumors are flying that Kailyn, who is currently pregnant with her third child, may be involved in a shocking sex tap scandal.
+Rumors are flying that Kailyn, who is currently pregnant with her third child, may be involved in a shocking sex tape scandal.

-According to Radar Online, a blind item from the website Crazy Days and Nights claims that one member of the Teen Mom cast made a homemade adult video with two other individuals, and that one of the people in the video has footage of it on her cell phone.
+According to Radar Online, a blind item from the website Crazy Days and Nights claims that one member of the Teen Mom cast made a homemade adult video with two other individuals and that one of the people in the video has footage of it on her cell phone.
 While the MTV star’s identity was not revealed, Kailyn Lowry’s name immediately came up in the conversation.

 When Kailyn found out she was at the center of the sex tape rumors, the Teen Mom 2 star shot down the claims that she had an adult video floating around.

 “Is this for real?
 Kailyn Lowry tweeted.
-“Who comes up with this s–t?”
+“Who comes up with this s**t?”

 As many Teen Mom fans know, Farrah Abraham released her own sex tape back in 2013 and the video is said to have earned Farrah a small fortune.
 Pop Dust previously reported that Abraham earns around 100K every three months from the adult video, which was released by Vivid Entertainment, the same company responsible for Kim Kardashian’s sex tape.